Masatoshi Uehara

 Biography

-I am an incoming tenure-track assistant professor in the computer science department at the University of Wisconsin-Madison (joining 25 Fall).
-Before joining Wisconsin-Madison, I am currently a postdoctoral scholar at Genentech Research and Early Development hosted by Tommaso Biancalani.
-I am sometimes around in UC Berkeley hosted by Sergey Levine.
+I am an incoming tenure-track assistant professor in the computer science department at the University of Wisconsin-Madison (joining 26 Fall).

-You can find my Google Scholar profile here.
-Additionally, my CV is here.
-My email address is AB136@gmail.com (A=uehara, B=masatoshi).
-I am no longer using an email when I was at Cornell.
+My email address is AB136@gmail.com (A=uehara, B=masatoshi) or A.B@gene.com.
+I no longer use an email when I was at Cornell.
 I am from Japan, and my name in 漢字 is 上原 (=Uehara = Shàng-yuán) 雅俊 (=Masatoshi=Yǎ-jùn).

 Here are answers to questions I often encounter.